 There Is Hope for Bipolar Disorder and Addiction

 Dual diagnosis treatment for bipolar disorder in combination with substance abuse is a process.
 Recovery is a journey, and relapse does not signify failure.
-Relapse is a natural roadblock in the process of recovering from co-occurring disorders, and it may be a message that an individual’s treatment may need to be adjusted or refocused.
+Relapse is a natural roadblock in the process of recovering from co-occurring disorders.
+In fact, it may be a message that an individual’s treatment may need to be adjusted or refocused.
 Each person struggling with co-occurring disorders requires individualized treatment and care, and facilities whose expertise is in dual-diagnosis treatment may be the best option.

 - Alcohol detox program